NC governor declares state of emergency as state deals with coronavirus

 All of the patients are in isolation while officials identify close contacts.

-“This is a critical moment” for stopping the further spread of the disease, said Mandy Cohen, state Health and Human Services Secretary, at a noon news conference with the governor.
+“This is a critical moment” for stopping the further spread of the disease, said Mandy Cohen, the state health and human services secretary, at a noon news conference with the governor.
 She urged people to avoid big gatherings, particularly if they’re considered at high risk for illness.

 Cohen also said the state isn’t recommending closing schools at this time.